tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 1. If the node being deleted has no children, just delete it.
 2. If the node being deleted has 1 child, delete it and plug the child into the spot where the deleted node was.
 3. If the node has two children, replace the deleted node with the **successor node**.
-The successor node is the descendant node whose value is the lease of all values that are greater than the deleted node, i.e., the "next number up" from the deleted value.
+The successor node is the descendant node whose value is the least of all values that are greater than the deleted node, i.e., the "next number up" from the deleted value.
   - To get the successor node, visit the right child of the deleted node and then keep visiting the left child of each subsequent child until there are no more left children.
 The bottom value is the successor node.
-4. **Edge case**: If the successor node has a right child, take that right child and turn it into the *left child of the parent of the successor node*.
+4. **Edge case**: If the successor node has a right child, take that right child and turn it into the *left child of the former parent of the successor node*.

 Deletion is just search plus a few extra steps, so best case / average case is $$O(logN)$$.
 Contrast with an ordered array, for which deletion is $$O(N)$$.